 Reporting Your Hours

 You will not be required to file a report this year, but if you do earn any approved credits between your admission date and December 31 and want these credits to carry forward to the next year, then you must report them by January 31.
 You must report your hours annually.
 You can view your CLE transcript (record of reported CLE attendance) on-line at the Member Login.
-You will log in using your ASB # and your email address that is on file with membership services.
 If you find an error on your transcript, notify our office immediately.